chinadupaya/WebSnapse/README.md

 # TO DO
 - Accept non-determinism when choosing rules in automata.js
-- Use immer to setState onCreateNode/Edge/OutputNode

-- Delete Neurons
-- Delete Edges
-- Edit Neurons
+- accept exponents in rules
 - Play and Pause
 - Back step
 - convert JSON to XML
-- Restart

 - fix logic

+# MAYBE
+- show which rule has been selected

+# Done
+- Add Neurons
+- Add Edges

+- Delete Neurons
+- Delete Edges
+- Edit Neurons
 - add timer
+- Restart

 # Getting Started with Create React App